 - Then what will be done to monitor performance and respond to future changes?

-According to Kim Stephens, “To get the discussion going, we reminded the audience of the principle that ‘time is money’.
+“To get the discussion going, we reminded the audience of the principle that ‘time is money’.
 A burning issue is that green developers who are innovative tend to be penalized because of delays that result from deviating from traditional engineering standards.
-So, we wanted participants to visualize what a water-centric framework would look like to provide the innovators with certainty and reward their innovation.”
+So, we wanted participants to visualize what a water-centric framework would look like to provide the innovators with certainty and reward their innovation,” stated Kim Stephens.

 After the breakout groups reported out in a plenary session, John Finnie closed the workshop with a look ahead: “This first workshop has served a useful purpose in getting the ball rolling for a Vancouver Island pilot program.
 It is the first step in an educational and consultative process.
 ‘Towards Water Sustainability’ is now formally launched.
 The next step of the organizing committee is to design a workshop for local government, sometime in 2007.
 The spotlight is on local government because implementing new practices will need clearly defined standards and regulatory models.
 Also, willing municipalities will be invited to pool resources under a partnership framework.”